Heartbreak for Kohli and India as Australia wins the Cricket World Cup for 6th time. Head hits 137

 Head’s ton saw him join an illustrious list, which includes West Indies’ Clive Lloyd and Viv Richards, as well as Sri Lanka’s Aravinda de Silva and Mahela Jayawardene.
 Ponting’s 140 not out had also helped Australia beat India in the 2003 final.
 Jayawardene’s century is the only one in a losing cause with India winning the 2011 final.

 “What an amazing day, I’m just thrilled to be a part of it,” Head said.
-“It’s a lot better than sitting on the couch at home, I’m very lucky that everything went well and I was able to get back here.”
+“It’s a lot better than sitting on the couch at home."

 Head had started the tournament sidelined by a broken left hand.

 “I was a little bit nervous, but Marnus played exceptional and it was just an amazing partnership.
-It’s nice to be a part of it, nice to play a role, and it’s going to be an amazing couple of days now," Head said.
-“To be able to do that on the biggest stage, in front of a full house, under all that pressure,” Head said, “is something I’ll be able to look back on later in my life.”
+It’s going to be an amazing couple of days now," Head said.
+“To be able to do that on the biggest stage, in front of a full house, under all that pressure . . . is something I’ll be able to look back on later in my life.”

 Australia finished the 2023 tournament with a run of nine straight wins, after starting with back-to-back defeats to India and South Africa.